opencv/opencv/modules/core/doc/basic_structures.rst

         // type can be MAX_ITER, EPS or MAX_ITER+EPS.
         // type = MAX_ITER means that only the number of iterations does matter;
         // type = EPS means that only the required precision (epsilon) does matter
-        //    (though, most algorithms put some limit on the number of iterations anyway)
+        //    (though, most algorithms limit the number of iterations anyway)
         // type = MAX_ITER + EPS means that algorithm stops when
         // either the specified number of iterations is made,
         // or when the specified accuracy is achieved - whatever happens first.